thedarkwriter/courseware-lms-content/courses/published/get_hiera_4.md

 individual nodes?
 It isn't best practice, but sometimes you need to have a couple of unique snowflakes in your infrastructure.

-To support per-node configuration in Hiera, it's best to use the `clientcert` fact.
-By default this is the hostname of the node when the certificate was generated and it's the unique name that the master knows the node by.
+To support per-node configuration in Hiera, it's best to use the `certname` trusted fact.
+By default this is the fully qualified domain name of the node when the certificate was generated and it's the unique name that the master knows the node by.
 It's more secure than using the hostname fact since a compromised node could report a false hostname, but it can't fake another node's certificate.

-In order to keep all those YAML files from cluttering up our `hieradata` folder, we'll put them in a subfolder called `nodes` and add that level to the top of our hierarchy in `hiera.yaml`:
+In order to keep all those YAML files from cluttering up our `hieradata` folder, we'll put them in a subfolder called `nodes`.
+By default, your `hiera.yaml` should come with this level of the hierarchy already:

 <pre>
 ---
 :backends: "yaml"
 :yaml:
-  :datadir: "/etc/puppetlabs/code/hieradata"
   :hierarchy:
-    - "nodes/%{clientcert}"
+    - "nodes/%{::trusted.certname}"
-    - "%{environment}"
+    - "%{app_tier}"
     - "common"
 </pre>